 Dysart Participates in National School Breakfast and Lunch Programs

 DYSART SCHOOLS — Dysart Unified School District will be participating in the National School Lunch Program.
 As part of this program, Dysart Schools will offer healthy meals every school day.
 Breakfast will cost $1.25; Elementary/Middle lunch will cost $2.60 and High School lunch $2.85.
 Your child(ren) may qualify for free or reduced-price meals.
-Reduced-price meals cost $.30 for breakfast and $.40 for lunch.
+Reduced-price meals for breakfast and lunch cost is $0.00 for the 2023-2024 school year.

 Qualifications for children to receive free or reduced-price meals include: belonging to a household whose income is at or below the Federal Income Eligibility Guidelines, belonging to a household that receives public assistance, or if the child is homeless, migrant, runaway, foster, or participates in a Head Start or Even Start pre-Kindergarten program.